peteroupc/CBOR/docs/PeterO.TrapException.md

     public PeterO.PrecisionContext Context { get; }

-Gets the precision context used during the operation that triggered the trap.
+Gets the precision context used during the operation that triggered the rap.
 May be null.

 <b>Returns:</b>

-The precision context used during the operation that triggered the trap.
-May be null.
+The precision context used during the operation that triggered the trap. ay be null.

 ### Error

     public int Error { get; }

-Gets the flag that specifies the kind of error (PrecisionContext.FlagXXX).
-This will only be one flag, such as FlagInexact or FlagSubnormal.
+Gets the flag that specifies the kind of error PrecisionContext.FlagXXX).
+This will only be one flag, such as lagInexact or FlagSubnormal.

 <b>Returns:</b>

-The flag that specifies the kind of error (PrecisionContext.FlagXXX).
-This will only be one flag, such as FlagInexact or FlagSubnormal.
+The flag that specifies the kind of error (PrecisionContext.FlagXXX). his will only be one flag, such as FlagInexact or FlagSubnormal.

 ### Result